 Our choir is increasing in popularity and we have catered for this extra demand by having two junior choir sessions and also adding an Infant choir.

 Our choirs take part in several exciting events throughout the school year.
-These include a carol concert at St. John’s church, the O2 Young Voices concert, the Primary School Music Festival at The Dorking Halls and performances at both the Christmas and the Summer school fairs.
+These include a carol concert at St. John’s church, the O2 Young Voices concert and the Primary School Music Festival at The Dorking Halls.

 Our choirs pride themselves on being inclusive.
 Even if your child isn’t confident in their ability to sing, we provide the perfect environment for them to build their confidence and improve their singing technique in a fun and friendly way.